 There are two kinds of rooms in appwarp cloud (differ in their lifetime).

 These are the rooms that the developer can create from inside AppHQ console (developer dashboard).
 Such rooms will never get automatically destroyed unless the developer deletes them through the console.
 These are particularly useful when you have a fixed number of rooms in your game.
 AppHq console will display the properties that the room was created with and not necessarily the current properties of the room as they can be changed through client SDKs.

 These are the rooms that are created by invoking the create room client SDK api.
-Such rooms will automatically get destroyed when the last joined user in such a room will leave.
-Or if a room is created and no one joins it for 60 minutes.
+Such rooms will automatically get destroyed if they remain empty for 60 minutes.
 These room’s properties are also dynamic and can be updated or removed through out its lifetime through the update room properties API.

 Once users have joined a room, they can use APIs to send string based chat messages or byte array update peers.
 These apis result in a broadcast of the message to all users that have subscribed to the room.
 These apis are where you build the realtime multiplayer interactions for example sending each other your players coordinates, moves etc.